MyAlyce/fitbit-api/readme.md

 ```

 ## Date Handling
-Another quality of life implementation is how this api handles dates.
-When needing to input a date you will often see the `AnyDate` type.
-This allows the date to be passed as a variety of inputs.
+When inputting a date you will see `AnyDate` type.
+The api will convert any date that is a valid date string, number, Date, and a variety of other inputs to fit what the fitbit api asks.

+For any unspecified value, like month, day, hour, etc..., it will default to the lowest.
+Eg: `'2021' -> '2021/01/01'`

+`Today` and `Yesterday` will be the beginning of the day.
+Eg: `'Today' -> 'Dec 23 2021 00:00:00'`

 ```typescript
 type DateObj = { y: number; m?: number; d?: number, hr?: number, min?: number, sec?: number, ms?: number };